MinterTeam/minter-js-sdk/README.md

 ### .postTx()

-Post new transaction to the blockchain.
+Post new transaction to blockchain.
-Accept [tx params](#tx-params) object and make asynchronous request to the blockchain API.
+Accepts the [tx params](#tx-params) object and makes an asynchronous request to the blockchain API.
-- `txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
+- `txParams.nonce` - optional, if no nonce is given, it will be requested by `getNonce` automatically
-- `txParams.gasPrice` - 1 by default, fee multiplier, should be equal or greater than current mempool's min gas price.
+- `txParams.gasPrice` - fee multiplier, 1 by default.
+Should be equal to or greater than mempool's current min gas price
 - `gasRetryLimit` - count of repeating request, 2 by default.
-If first request fails because of low gas, it will be repeated with updated `gasPrice`
+If the first request fails because of low gas, it will be repeated with an updated `gasPrice`
 - `mempoolRetryLimit` - count of repeating request, 0 by default.
-If first request fails because of error "Tx from address already exists in mempool", it will be repeated after 5 seconds (average time of the block) to try put it in the new block
+If the first request fails because of the "Tx from address already exists in mempool" error, it will be repeated in 5 seconds (average block time), trying to put it into the new block

 Returns promise that resolves with:
  - sent transaction data included in a **block** (from gate),
  - or transaction hash included in **mempool** (from node).

-*Please note: always check that sent transaction has no errors (tx in a block should have `code: 0`).
-Otherwise errored tx will not be applied*
+*Please note: always verify that transactions you send have no errors (tx in a block should have `code: 0`).
+Otherwise, they will not be executed.*

 ```js